ahupowerdns/corona-science/corona-science.md

    Edition](http://www.nephjc.com/news/covidace2).
  * Why is COVID-19 almost non-lethal in Germany?
-20th of March update: [this FT article](https://www.ft.com/content/c0755b30-69bb-11ea-800d-da70cff6e4d3) notes Germany is doing 160k tests a week, which is more than Germany.
+20th of March update: [this FT article](https://www.ft.com/content/c0755b30-69bb-11ea-800d-da70cff6e4d3) notes Germany is doing 160k tests a week, which is more than Korea.
  * How can China be reporting only double digit new infections?
 Has China actually restarted its society?
    [Perhaps not so much](https://twitter.com/NAChristakis/status/1237020524934463488).
    As of March 12th this is becoming somewhat of a bigger mystery since